bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image660.png){width="5.0in"
 height="3.053418635170604in"}

-Next, we\'ll add two fields.
+Next, we&apos;ll add two fields.
 One is going to hold the name of the destination and the other is going to hold the location of the destination.
 Each of these fields needs a label element, destination name and that takes a for attribute for name.
 That for attribute connects to the id of the input that goes with it.
-Input type equals text, id equals name, and then also we want to make sure that users use this, so I\'m just going to put required.
+Input type equals text, id equals name, and then also we want to make sure that users use this, so I&apos;m just going to put required.

-Now your browser has to support this for this to actually work, but rather than built-in some form validation, which we\'re going to do in the next course.
-We\'ll talk more about form validation.
-But here we\'ll just use the built-in browser form validation, which isn\'t perfect, but it\'ll help.
-Now we\'ve got a field here that is required that has an id that\'s going to match the for attribute, and it\'s typed text.
+Now your browser has to support this for this to actually work, but rather than built-in some form validation, which we&apos;re going to do in the next course.
+We&apos;ll talk more about form validation.
+But here we&apos;ll just use the built-in browser form validation, which isn&apos;t perfect, but it&apos;ll help.
+Now we&apos;ve got a field here that is required that has an id that&apos;s going to match the for attribute, and it&apos;s typed text.
 Great.
-Then we\'re going to need another one, label for location.
-Maybe I\'ll do destination location something like that and then of course we need the input for that, input type equals text, id equals location, and required just like before.
+Then we&apos;re going to need another one, label for location.
+Maybe I&apos;ll do destination location something like that and then of course we need the input for that, input type equals text, id equals location, and required just like before.

-There we go, so we\'ve got those two fields in place.
-From there we\'re going to add a couple more fields, I think.
+There we go, so we&apos;ve got those two fields in place.
+From there we&apos;re going to add a couple more fields, I think.
 Yes, we want two more fields.
-One for the photo, so I\'m going to have a label for photo.
-This one is going to be an input type equals URL because we\'re going to paste in a URL here for a photo that\'s already online rather than upload a photo or anything like that, that would be much more complicated.
+One for the photo, so I&apos;m going to have a label for photo.
+This one is going to be an input type equals URL because we&apos;re going to paste in a URL here for a photo that&apos;s already online rather than upload a photo or anything like that, that would be much more complicated.